Back to Blogs

 Understanding Strategic Misalignment

 One of the most overlooked risks in third-party vendor management is strategic misalignment.
-This happens when a vendor's goals, priorities, or business direction do not match your company’s objectives.
+This occurs when a vendor's goals, priorities, or business direction do not align with your company’s objectives.
 When vendors focus on different outcomes or prioritize initiatives that conflict with your expectations, it can lead to poor collaboration and missed targets.
 Such misalignment often results in wasted time, resources, and ineffective partnerships.
 Without a clear understanding on both sides, the relationship lacks direction, which can harm project success.

 How TPRM Assessments Detect Early Warning Signs